• Home

 SET-UP and CARE of BIGMouthPiece

 Ligature I include a flexible lig that tends to improve articulation and darken the tone.
-A standard tenor sax lig will also work.
+Other tenor sax ligs will also work.
+For Légère reeds (and maybe others) place the ligature ALL THE WAY UP to the drop of the beak.

 Cleaning To dry the textured interior, a soft brush "saver" swab is INCLUDED (use it for the neck too).
 Use a mouthpiece brush occasionally with soap and water.
 For stubborn deposits, soak the MP in vinegar, then wash.
 BTW, to swab the body of the horn, a soprano sax Pad Saver is ideal.